Love Your College Student When They are Away

 Your college care package does not have to be perfect.
 It does not have to be the most beautiful and creative box ever made – it just needs to show that you love and support them in their college endeavors.
 The 10 tips above will help you send many care packages throughout their college years.

-**Laura Dennis is the mother to 3 children, a daughter who is a senior in high school, a son who is a sophomore at the University of Texas, and a son who is a graduate student at New York University.
+**Laura Dennis is the mother to 3 children, a daughter who is currently a sophomore in college, a son who is a senior at the University of Texas, and a son who finished his graduate degree at New York University.
 You can find out more about her and read more about her care packages at Almost Empty Nest.

-Other related posts: 10 Things Your Student Needs for Their Dorm Room and 7 Ways to Help Your Student Finish the Semester Strong.
+Other related posts: What Your Student Needs for Their Dorm Room and 7 Ways to Help Your Student Finish the Semester Strong.

 Pin for later!